 Boxer Mike Tyson speaks in a high voice and has a lisp.
 His unique way of talking led him to get in fights as a child as Tyson who beat up anyone brave enough to make fum of him.
 By the age of 13, Tyson had already been arrest 38 times.
 Actors Sean Connery and Humphrey Bogart have a very unique way of pronouncing their “S's” leading them both to have a slight lisp.Do you think that these famous people have used their lisps to their advantage?
 Share your thoughts in the comments section.

-Michael Fred Phelps II is an American competition swimmer and the most decorated Olympian of all time, with a total of 22 medals.
-Phelps also holds the all-time records for Olympic gold medals, Olympic gold medals in individual events, and Olympic medals in individual events for a male.
-In winning eight gold medals at the 2008 Beijing Games, Phelps took the record for the most first-place finishes at any single Olympic Games.
-Five of those victories were in individual events, tying the single Games record.
-In the 2012 Summer Olympics in London, Phelps won four golds and two silver medals, making him the most successful athlete of the Games for the third Olympics in a row.
-Phelps is the long ...more
+- Michael Fred Phelps II (born June 30, 1985) is an American retired competitive swimmer and the most successful and most decorated Olympian of all time, with a total of 28 medals.
+Phelps also holds the all-time records for Olympic gold medals (23), Olympic gold medals in individual events (13), and Olympic medals in individual events (16).
+When he won eight gold medals at the 2008 Beijing Games, Phelps broke fellow American swimmer Mark Spitz's 1972 record of seven first-place finishes at any single Olympic Games.
+At the 2004 Summer Olympics in Athens, Phelps had already tied the record of eight medals of any color at a single Games by winning six gold and two bronze medals.
+At the 2012... more

-Michael Gerard "Mike" Tyson is an American retired professional boxer.
-Tyson is a former undisputed heavyweight champion of the world and holds the record as the youngest boxer to win the WBC, WBA and IBF heavyweight titles at 20 years, 4 months, and 22 days old.
-Tyson won his first 19 professional bouts by knockout, 12 of them in the first round.
-He won the WBC title in 1986 after defeating Trevor Berbick by a TKO in the second round.
-In 1987, Tyson added the WBA and IBF titles after defeating James Smith and Tony Tucker.
-He was the first heavyweight boxer to simultaneously hold the WBA, WBC and IBF titles, and the only heavyweight to successively unify them.
-In 1988, Tyson became the ...more
+- Photo: Metaweb / CC-BYMichael Gerard Tyson (born June 30, 1966) is an American former professional boxer who competed from 1985 to 2005.
+He reigned as the undisputed world heavyweight champion and holds the record as the youngest boxer to win a heavyweight title at 20 years, four months and 22 days old.
+Tyson won his first 19 professional fights by knockout or stoppage, 12 of them in the first round.
+He won the WBC title in 1986 after stopping Trevor Berbick in the second round, and added the WBA and IBF titles after defeating James Smith and Tony Tucker in 1987.
+This made Tyson the first heavyweight boxer to simultaneously hold the WBA, WBC and IBF titles, and the only heavyweight to successively unify... more